 There are several great foods commercially available for your pets that you don’t have to make yourself.
 Primal Pet has a line of raw foods, Darwin’s Pet has raw as well, including prescription foods just to name a few.
 Google for raw pet foods and scrutinize labels.
 You should be able to find something that lands within your budget.

 Add fresh vegetables

 If now is not the right time to change your dog’s food, that’s ok!
 You can still make a dramatic improvement in their health by adding fresh vegetables to their existing diet.
 A Purdue study showed that adding fresh, whole foods to a processed kibble dog diet can reduce cancer risk by 90%.
 That’s huge!
 90%!
 Just by adding some fresh veggies to your dog’s bowl.
-Stir in some chopped greens, zucchini, colored peppers – rotate through a variety of different things to give them a nice, fresh nutrient boost.
+Stir in some chopped greens, zucchini, colored bell peppers – rotate through a variety of different things to give them a nice, fresh nutrient boost.